-2023 Distinguished Associate Professor Awards
+2023 Distinguished Associate Professors

 On occasion, department chairs, unit heads and deans identify and wish to recognize fast-rising associate professors who are notable for remarkable achievements in research and teaching at an early stage of their career.
 Providing a term-limited honorific title is one way to accomplish this goal.

 The Provost Office is pleased to announce the 2023 Distinguished Associate Professors:

 Meg Leta Jones is Associate Professor in the Communications, Culture, and Technology Program in the Graduate School of Arts and Sciences.
 She is core faculty of the Science Technology and International Affairs program in the School of Foreign Service, and affiliated faculty at the Law Center, Kennedy Institute of Ethics, and the Center for Digital Ethics.
 She has a PhD in Engineering and Applied Science from the University of Colorado at Boulder.

 Described as a rare “superconnector”, Dr. Jones’ work bridges law, policy, ethics, information studies, and public opinion.
 She uses comparative, interpretive, legal, and historical methods to study issues of global digital governance.
 Through multiple books with top-tier publishers such as NYU and MIT Press, and numerous journal articles in top technology, public policy and law review journals, Dr. Jones addresses social, legal and technical issues surrounding digital oblivion, digital consent, and privacy.
 At Georgetown, she has been highly instrumental in building the Tech & Society Initiative, the Masters in Law & Technology, and the Center for Digital Ethics, including design of the Tech, Ethics, & Society undergraduate program.
 She serves on program committees of key conferences in the areas of technology policy and law.